interscript/rababa/README.md

 - **models-data** directory to store models and embeddings in various formats

 ## About the Name

-A Rababa is an antic string instrument.
+A https://en.wikipedia.org/wiki/Rebab[Rababa] is an antique string instrument.

 In a similar fashion that a Rababa produces melody from a simple strings and pieces of wood, our library and diacritization gives a whole palette of colour and meanings to arabic scripts.

 ## Under development

 We are working on the following improvements:
 * Preprocessing for breaking down large sentences
 * PoS tagging and search to improve the diacritization